RAF Abingdon: 1945–1960

 After the Second World War RAF Abingdon became part of RAF Transport Command, and also became the home of No. 1 Parachute Training School RAF which is now stationed at RAF Brize Norton.
 The Parachute Training School, and RAF Abingdon generally, featured heavily in the 1953 Alan Ladd film The Red Beret (called Paratrooper in the USA), and the Parachute Training School was used as a location for some scenes for the films Carve Her Name With Pride (1958) and Operation Crossbow (1965) as well as the French comedy Babette s'en va-t-en guerre (1959) which starred Brigitte Bardot.
 On 14 June 1968 Queen Elizabeth II conducted a royal review at RAF Abingdon to mark the 50th anniversary of the RAF.

 About 1948–49 Headquarters No. 47 Group RAF, Transport Command, was at RAF Abingdon.
 The station, its personnel and aircraft (Yorks and Hastings) were involved in the Berlin Airlift.

 In 1952 a ferry unit was based at RAF Abingdon.
 It moved Mosquito, Hornet, Meteor, Vampire and Spitfire aircraft.
 15 Sabres were ferried from Canada but only 12 arrived.
 After checks and servicing the Sabres went to RAF Germany.

 In 1953 all flying units dispersed to other units to make way for Nos.
 24 and 47 Squadrons operating Handley Page Hastings Mks 1, 2 and 4.
 The three Mk 4 Hastings ("shiny fleet") belonged to 24 Squadron, serialled WD324, 326 and 500.

 Also 1953, RAF Abingdon received the freedom of Abingdon.

 On 22 April 1953 the spy George Blake arrived at RAF Abingdon, back from Korea via Moscow and Berlin.

 In 1955 47 Squadron changed its Hastings for the Blackburn Beverley.
 Later 24 Squadron moved to RAF Colerne.
 It was replaced by No. 53 Squadron RAF operating the Beverley.

+In 1956 in support of the R.A.F. relief efforts to Hungarian Freedom Fighters, 47 Squadron Beverley's flew medical, canteen and bedding supplies to Vienna, Austria Nov.7th 1956.